tacoavengers/singly-linked-list/README.md

 To traverse a linked list we need to see if there's a head.

-If there is, we do one action (A).
-   If there is no head, we print out a statement indicating that.
+A) If there is no head, we print out a statement indicating that.

-If there isn't, we do something different (B).
+B) If the head isn't empty, we need to go through the nodes.
+In this case, we assign self.head to a variable 'n'.
+We traverse through the linked list.
+Notice how n.data is referring to the data value in the node, and n.ref is referring to the reference to the next node.
+This will continue until the end of the list is reached.

 ```
 class Node: